mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 permanent emplacement.
 The basic weapon costs
-Cr25000 but many users buy a package which includes the mountings, traverse mechanism and power unit to allow standalone operation, plus a basic track-and- target sensor system which allows 'click and shoot' engagement of air or ground targets.
+Cr25000 but many users buy a package which includes the mountings, traverse mechanism and power unit to allow standalone operation, plus a basic track-and-target sensor system which allows 'click and shoot' engagement of air or ground targets.
 The whole package costs Cr45000 and requires mounting on a vehicle or building into a permanent installation.